-Chloe Strauss is a senior completing degrees in Biology and Anthropology with a Certificate in Underwater Resource Management, graduating December 2016.
+Chloe Strauss is an IU student pursuing degrees in Biology and Anthropology with a Certificate in Underwater Resource Management, graduating December 2016.
 She is also a research assistant in Lynch lab currently working on her own project focusing on the mutation rate response to decreasing pH of the coral reef pathogen Vibrio Shiloi.
-She completed the Living Museums of the Sea field research project in the Dominican Republic during the summer of 2015, and is completing her divemaster certification with the Academic Diving Program.
+She completed the Living Museums of the Sea field research project in the Dominican Republic during the summer of 2015, and is a PADI Open Water Scuba Instructor.
+She is currently appointed as an adjunct lecturer teaching with the Academic Diving Program.

-Klayton Harmon is a junior pursuing a B.S. in Animal Behavior through the Biology Department, with minors in Biology and Anthropology and a Certificate in Underwater Resource Management.Klayton completed the Tropical Biology Intensive Study course to Grand Cayman in summer of 2014, and the Living Museums in the Sea field research project in the Dominican Republic during the summer of 2015.
+Klayton Harmon is a senior pursuing a B.S. in Animal Behavior through the Biology Department, with minors in Biology and Anthropology and a Certificate in Underwater Resource Management.Klayton completed the Tropical Biology Intensive Study course to Grand Cayman in summer of 2014, and the Living Museums in the Sea field research project in the Dominican Republic during the summer of 2015.
 Klayton plans on pursuing a career studying marine animal ecology and the effects of ocean acidification on coral reefs.
-Currently, he is working towards the completion of his PADI Divemaster rating with the Academic Diving Program.
+Currently, he is a PADI Divemaster with the Academic Diving Program.

 Click here to visit our Research Assistants' page.